 - Listen before you counter too hard.
 Some VCs will leave room to counter, say another 10% in pricing, sometimes more.
 But others won’t.
 It is OK to ask.
 Just be careful to listen back.
 If you hear a VC getting uncomfortable about raising the price, if you really hear discomfort — maybe don’t push it too hard after that.
 At least not if the offer is already OK and that’s your top choice.
 VCs have structural lines.
 Sometimes, they will still do it if the lines are crossed, but even there, they never forget.
 It’s probably not worth it.

 - Don’t sweat the small stuff.
 Make sure you have a good corporate start-up lawyer.
 Most of the terms just don’t matter.
 Who gets Registration Rights?
 It doesn’t matter.
 Details of a co-sale agreement?
 It doesn’t matter.
 SAFEs vs. equity?
 It really doesn’t matter.
 Who pays legal fees for investor’s counsel?
 It doesn’t matter (it’s not that much).
 Focus on what matters (price, ownership, and sometimes, control).
 Let the small stuff go.

 - Time can be your ally, if you are doing well.
 You’ll want to go fast, but if you are growing quickly, sometimes giving an investor more time to get to a term sheet can only help you.
-They make like you at $20k MRR growing 15% a month but love you just a few months later at $50k MRR.
+They may like you at $20k MRR growing 15% a month but love you just a few months later at $50k MRR.
 Fundraising is annoying, but if you really don’t need the money this week, it can pay off to be zen about exactly when & how.